- 1 3 Day Venice Itinerary

 3 Day Venice Itinerary Highlights

-- See Piazza San Marco and San Giorgio Maggiore at their most beautiful before the crowds arrive – at dawn
+- See Piazza San Marco and San Giorgio Maggiore two of the most famous landmarks in Italy at their most beautiful before the crowds arrive – at dawn

 - Take the number 1 vaporetto, or waterbus, the length of the Grand Canal, one of the best public transport journeys in the world.